 Your summer experiences provide you with an opportunity to explore your interests, develop insight into various career fields, and build your skill set.
 Whether it is an internship, summer job, or volunteer opportunity, your experience will be a valuable one, but may involve some personal expense, even in paid opportunities.
-These costs may include travel to and from your destination, housing/accommodations, living expenses, participating in a fee-based placement program, paying to be enrolled in internships for credit, and/or having an unpaid internship.
+These costs may include travel to and from your destination, housing/accommodations, living expenses, participating in a fee-based placement program, tuition for internship credit, and/or having an unpaid internship.

 UVA Scholarships, Grants, and Financial Assistance